-To get source directly from git repository:
+To get latest source directly from the git repository:

 $ git clone https://www.tablix.org/~avian/git/z80dasm.git